carsonaj/mdpr/README.md

 Goal: Find an optimal policy for a Markov decision process that minimizes the cost.

 Functionality: I will implement a dynamic programming algorithm called “value iteration” that uses the Bellman equation to find an optimal policy by going backwards inductively.
-As many loops are required, I will be implementing much of the code in C++ using the armadillo package.

 A deeper explanation of the background and the algorithm is given here: https://github.com/carsonaj/Math/blob/master/Optimization/Markov%20Decision%20Processes.pdf